What is V2 in aviation terms?

 Prepare for the Envoy Technical Test with flashcards and multiple-choice questions, each providing detailed hints and explanations.
 Ace your exam with confidence!

-In aviation, V2 refers to the minimum speed that an aircraft must attain before reaching 35 feet of altitude during takeoff with one engine inoperative.
-This speed is crucial for maintaining control of the aircraft in the event of an engine failure shortly after takeoff.
-Achieving V2 ensures that the aircraft can safely climb away from the runway and navigate obstacles ahead, allowing pilots to maintain a margin of safety during this critical phase of flight.
+In aviation terms, V2 refers specifically to the minimum speed that an aircraft must maintain before reaching an altitude of 35 feet during takeoff, with one engine inoperative.
+This speed is critical for ensuring that the aircraft can safely climb away from the runway in the event of engine failure shortly after takeoff.

 Subscribe